LilietB/Config-Backup/README.md

 |-LittleMods (...)
 |-BigMod (...)```

-The original folders will not be changed in any way, only copied.
+The original folders will not be changed in any way.

 =========INSTRUCTIONS=========